 ♦ More collaboration along the supply chain: Organizations in a supply chain increasingly recognize that they have the same objectives - which are satisfied final customers.
-They should not, therefore, compete with each other, but should cooperate to get final customer satisfaction.
+They should not, therefore, compete with each other, but should co-operate to get final customer satisfaction.
 This is an important point.
-It means that 34 competitors are not other organizations within the same supply chain, but are organizations in other supply chains.
+It means that competitors are not other organizations within the same supply chain, but are organizations in other supply chains.
 Christopher summarizes this by saying that 'supply chains compete, not companies'.

-- 3. Answer the questions. - 1.
-What are other important trends in logistics apart from increasing technology and emphasis on customer satisfaction?
+1. What are other important trends in logistics apart from increasing technology and emphasis on customer satisfaction?
 2. How does globalization tell on logistics?
 3. What is the current tendency in relation to suppliers?
 4. Concentration of ownership leads to the formation of economies of scale, doesn't it?
 5. In what way does using a third party for material movement benefit organizations?
 6. What does postponement help to achieve?
-7. Cross docking coordinates the supply and delivery, doesn't it?
+7. Cross-docking coordinates the supply and delivery, doesn't it?
 8. What benefits does direct delivery give?
 9. How is logistics moving towards 'greener' practices?
-10. How can final customer satisfaction be achieved? - 4.
-Expand on the following statements from the text. - 1.
-There are several other important trends in logistics apart from increasing technology expansion and customer satisfaction.
+10. How can final customer satisfaction be achieved?

+1. There are several other important trends in logistics apart from increasing technology expansion and customer satisfaction.
 2. Globalization shortens physical distances between organizations.
 3. Postponement moves almost finished products into the distribution system.
-4. Cross docking coordinates the supply and delivery.
-5. There is a growing concern about environmental issues. - 5.
-Work in pairs.
+4. Cross-docking coordinates the supply and delivery.
+5. There is a growing concern about environmental issues.

+Ex.
+5. Work in pairs.
 Describe other significant trends that may help the integration along the supply chain.
+34